 Ready to sort out your Warsaw accommodations?
-Search for the perfect Warsaw hotel with this complete guide to best places to stay in Warsaw…
+Search for the perfect Warsaw hotel with this complete guide to best places to stay in Warsaw by area & neighbourhood.

-If Warsaw’s immense size and sprawl send you into shivers, let me allay your fears a little: Sorting out where to stay in Warsaw isn’t as difficult as it first seems.
+Does Warsaw’s immense size & sprawl send you into shivers?
+Let me allay your fears: Sorting out where to stay in Warsaw isn’t as difficult as it first seems.

 The best areas to stay in Warsaw include:

 - Srodmiescie is Warsaw’s city centre.
 The area is home to Warsaw’s main transport hubs and many of its most compelling attractions.
 Srodmiescie is the best choice for travellers visiting Warsaw on a time-crunch.
-It’s also a great option for anyone looking to dip into its cultural side.
+It’s also a great option for anyone looking to dip into the cultural side of the Polish capital.

-- Stare Miasto (Old Town): Although technically part of Srodmiescie, this lovely area deserves mention on its own thanks to its charming old-world vibe.
-Completely rebuilt after WWII, Stare Miasto offers a glimpse of Warsaw at its most beautiful & historical.
-Old Town is a favourite area for travellers who love sightseeing and care forever enchanted by classical European charms, this neighbourhood’s it.
+- Stare Miasto (Old Town) is technically part of Srodmiescie.
+Thanks to its charming old-world vibe though, this lovely area deserves a mention on its own.
+Completely rebuilt after WWII, Stare Miasto is Warsaw at its most beautiful & historical.
+Old Town is a favourite area for travellers who love sightseeing.
+If you’re enchanted by classical European charms, this neighbourhood’s it.

-- Praga was once practically a no-go zone, this burgeoning neighbourhood, located on the eastern banks of the Vistula across from the Centrum, is becoming one of the coolest areas to stay in Warsaw thanks to its artistic & bohemian vibe.
-Praga’s still a little rough around the edges, but travellers into nightlife, music, art & counterculture will love basing themselves in this area.
+- Praga was once practically a no-go zone.
+This burgeoning neighbourhood is located on the eastern banks of the Vistula across from the Centrum.
+Praga is becoming one of the coolest areas to stay in Warsaw thanks to its artistic & bohemian vibe.
+Praga’s still a little rough around the edges.
+But travellers into nightlife, music, art & counterculture will love basing themselves in this area.

-- Mokotow: Located south of Srodmiescie, this leafy residential neighbourhood is a favourite for travellers looking for a quieter & more laid-back stay in Warsaw without getting too far outside of the tourist centre.
+- Mokotow is located south of Srodmiescie.
+This leafy residential neighbourhood is a favourite for travellers.
+It offers a quieter & more laid-back stay in Warsaw without getting too far outside the tourist centre.

 - Wilanow is another good alternative to the city centre neighbourhood.
-If Mokotow still feels too close to the Centrum for you, this more far-flung area might be just what you’re looking for when searching out where to stay in Warsaw.
-Home to the famous palace of the same name, Wilanow is one of the city’s more upscale areas with an array of quality accommodations.
-It’s a great choice for anyone who’s spending a little longer in the city and wants to catch Warsaw’s softer side.
+If Mokotow still feels too close to the Centrum, this further-flung area might be the perfect choice for where to stay in Warsaw.
+Wilanow is home to the famous palace of the same name.
+It’s one of the city’s more upscale areas and offers quality accommodations.
+It’s a great choice for anyone who want to spend more time in the city and catch Warsaw’s softer side.

 ✓ Best area to stay for visiting Warsaw on a time-crunch & urban travel lovers

 Staying here, you’ll be close to everything you’ll need.
-Whether you want to check out Warsaw’s historical charms in Old Town or enjoy the city’s ever-growing culinary & craft beer scene in Nowy Swiat or Powisle, this is the district to do it.
+Nearby, you can check out Warsaw’s historical charms in Old Town.
+Or you can enjoy the city’s ever-growing culinary & craft beer scene in Nowy Swiat or Powisle.

 Recommended hotels in Srodmiescie

-There’s a wide array of accommodations in Srodmiescie from budget hotels & hostels to the top luxury 5-star hotels in Warsaw.
-Although Warsaw is hardly as expensive as other European cities, this is, naturally, the city’s priciest area due to its central location.
+There’s a wide array of accommodations in Srodmiescie.
+From budget hotels & hostels to the top luxury 5-star hotels in Warsaw, you’ll find it in the city centre.

-- ibis Styles Warszawa Centrum: A brand-new hotel showing off a supremely stylish vibe that doesn’t wreak havoc on your budget.
-Rooms are ridiculously colourful (maybe too much so for some!), spacious, and comfortable.
+- ibis Styles Warszawa Centrum is a newer hotel on the scene.
+It shows off a stylish vibe without wreaking havoc on your budget.
+Rooms are colourful (maybe too much so for some!), spacious, and comfortable.

-- Hotel Indigo Warsaw Nowy Świat: Another chic boutique-style hotel in the city centre.
+- Hotel Indigo Warsaw Nowy Świat is another chic boutique-style hotel in the city centre.
 It’s located in the hip Nowy Swiat area where a multitude of bars, pubs, and restaurants lies at your disposal.
 Besides the stylish rooms, there’s a handful of great extra amenities here.
-The 24-hour gym, sauna, on-site restaurants, a bar provide excellent value for your stay.
+The 24-hour gym, sauna, on-site restaurants, and bar provide excellent value for your stay.

-- InterContinental Warszawa: A fantastic luxury pick in the heart of the city, this 5-star is everything you’ve ever wanted for your stay in Warsaw.
-You’ll find plenty of space in each of the hotel’s stylish rooms, many of which feature extravagant skyline views out their large picture windows.
+- InterContinental Warszawa is a fantastic luxury pick in the heart of the city.
+This 5-star hotel is everything you’ve ever wanted for your stay in Warsaw.
+You’ll find plenty of space in each of the hotel’s stylish rooms.
+Many rooms feature extravagant skyline views out their large picture windows.
 Other quirks include the luxurious 43rd-floor indoor pool & hot tub.
-Settle for a night in at the award-winning Platter, an on-site restaurant serving up modern Polish & international cuisine.
+Settle for a night in at the award-winning Platter.
+The restaurant serves up delectable modern Polish & international cuisine.

-- Raffles Europejski Warsaw: Among the grandest Warsaw hotels, this 5-star gem has been tickin’ since 1857 through thick and thin.
+- Raffles Europejski Warsaw is among the grandest Warsaw hotels.
+This 5-star gem has been tickin’ since 1857 through thick and thin.
 The hotel’s rooms are brilliantly renovated and fitted with modern decor and fixtures.
-In the true spirit of classic European hospitality, the Raffles extends its 24-hour signature butler service to all guests, putting this property heads above any in the city.
+In the true spirit of classic European hospitality, the Raffles extends its 24-hour signature butler service to all guests.
+It puts the property heads above any in the city.

 Stare Miasto (Old Town)